-Contact First Generation Programs & Services by visiting them in the Sechrist Residence Hall, online, or via their contact information below:
+Contact First Generation Programs by visiting them in the University Union Fieldhouse, online, or via their contact information below:

 Inclusion and Diversity* Accordion Closed

-The Office of Inclusion, Multicultural and Queer Student Services (IMQ) serves all students, focusing on gender, sexual, and racially diverse populations.
+The Office of Inclusion: Multicultural and LGBTQIA Student Services (IMQ) serves all students, focusing on gender, sexual, and racially diverse populations.
 Through academic support, holistic guidance, identity development, 1:1 mentoring, programming, and partnerships across campus, IMQ advocates for students to become the best versions of themselves.
 IMQ offers advising, mentoring, resources, and computer use for all students.

 Pro Tip: Join one of our many diverse clubs and organizations on campus!
 From Black Student Union to the HAPA Hawaiian Club, there is a club for you!

-Contact IMQ by visiting them in the University Union Fieldhouse Kaibab room, online, or via their contact information below:
+Contact IMQ by visiting them in the University Union Fieldhouse, Room 134, online, or via their contact information below:

 Information Technology Services (ITS)* Accordion Closed